mssun/passforios/README.md

 - Generate a PGP key pair
 - Use the `pass` command line tool
-- Push ecrypted password store to a private Git repository
+- Push encrypted password store to a private Git repository
 - Build Pass for iOS by yourself or download from App Store
 - Start to use Pass for iOS on your iPhone/iPad